 - A list with names and nationality of current employees.

-Is important to note that, in accordance to the Federal Immigration Law, the number of abroad personnel in the company can’t be greater than 10% of the total of their payroll employees.
+Is important to note that, in accordance to the Federal Immigration Law, the number of expats in the company can’t be greater than 10% of the total of their payroll employees.

-¿What document should abroad personnel have in Mexico?
+What documents should expat personnel have in Mexico?

 The most common document for management personnel in the companies is the Residence Card (former FM3).

-The residence card, either temporal or permanent allows the official identification of abroad persons in Mexican territory, meaning that this document is their valid ID in México.
+The residence card, either temporal or permanent allows the official identification of expats in Mexican territory, meaning that this document is their valid ID in México.
 Also, a residence card can be granted with a work permit.

 If your Company is thinking in hiring employees or inviting management personnel and have doubts about the requirements to start the Residence Card procedure, feel free to answer the following questions (for free) and one of our attorneys would provide you with more information: